 CLICK HERE to watch the YouTube video interview.

 Robin Robertson: Hi, I’m Robin Robertson from the Bellingham Tennis Club & Fairhaven Fitness.
-Here with me is my friend, Rick Kaselj, who is about to launch a product named Fix My Back Pain.
+With me is my friend, Rick Kaselj, who is about to launch a product named Fix My Back Pain.
 I know a lot of tennis players have lower and upper back pain.
 Now, why don’t you tell me just a little bit about the product?

 Rick Kaselj: I just want to step back a little before I talk about the product.
 I will give you one thing that you can do right now as a tennis player to help your back pain.
 The number one thing that I would recommend is almost not even looking at the back and just going down and looking at the hips.
 Oftentimes, when we are sitting and doing computer work or doing phone stuff we get stiff in the hips and the back.
 Since we lack movements in those areas, we get more stress on the back.

 A lot of times, the back is the weakest of those two areas, simply based upon how the bones are designed.
 We can loosen up the hips by improving the tissue quality.
 We can do this through foam rolling or massage.
 This will improve the tissue quality so the tissue moves better.
-Third is improving the mobility, or how things are moving in that joint.
+The third is improving mobility, or how things are moving in that joint.
 Work the joint through the full range of motion, like doing squats.
 Do the exercises that help promote mobility in the hip.

 Take some time to work on the stretching, improving the tissue quality through foam rolling, and mobility work to loosen up that hip on all 3 planes of movement, in order to help your back.
 These are the things I’ve noticed with people doing rotational sports like tennis.

 Robin Robertson: How do you feel about warm-ups?
 When tennis players come in, they are ready to play inside the tennis court.

 Robin Robertson: Fabulous!
 And your product, Fix My Back Pain, tell me what kind of things people can expect.